-3.3.
-Customer Research and Expectations
+3.3 Customer Research and Expectations

+This AM plan is prepared to facilitate consultation initially through feedback on draft AM Plans prior to adoption by the Council.
 The AM Plan incorporates community consultation on service levels and costs of providing the service.
-This assists Council and stakeholders in matching the level of service required, service risks and consequences with the community's ability and willingness to pay for the service.
+This assists the Council and stakeholders in matching the level of service required, service risks and consequences with the community's ability and willingness to pay for the service.

 Council conducts regular Community Surveys to measure satisfaction with services and to identify priorities.
 This telephone survey polls a sample of residents on their level of satisfaction with Council's services.
 The most recent customer satisfaction survey that was conducted during 2020 reported performance gaps and priority rankings for the following services.
-The research provides Council with findings that we can confidently say reflect the attitudes of the broader community including residents, business owners, workers and visitors.
-The survey polled a sample of residents on their level of satisfaction with Council's services.
-Stormwater Assets are typically difficult to survey without context and targeted areas/ examples to frame the feedback.
-Overall the effectiveness of Council's stormwater drainage was rated as 3.77 out of 5 by the community, indicating the community has a high level of satisfaction on the performance of stormwater assets.